What Is a Brand Guide and What’s the Proper Way to Utilize It?

 At Criterion.B, we take your mission, vision, and goals and translate them into a design that will fuel the direction and growth of your new property.
 Investing time into developing your multifamily brand will align your internal and external audiences and drive tangible results to your bottom line.

 Here is a quick snapshot of the multifamily branding services we offer:

 4. We bring 100 years of combined experience to the table.

-Our multifamily marketing agency is backed by a passionate team of creative professionals.
-We specialize in branding new developments from the ground up.
+A passionate team of creative professionals backs our multifamily marketing agency.
+We specialize in multifamily branding new developments from the ground up.
 Ultimately, we believe in building your brand into one that residents can trust and love.

-As professional marketers with more than 100 years of combined experience, we’ve seen a thing or two.
+We’ve seen a thing or two as professional marketers with more than 100 years of combined experience.
 We know what makes your organization tick and the best branding elements to edge out the competition.
 We are passionate about creating a brand that exceeds your expectations (and ultimately your goals) because your success is our success.

 Essentially, we’re experts on multifamily branding, so you can focus on building your property (and leases), while we build your brand.
 No muss, no fuss, no hassle!

 5. We understand that branding is about the journey AND the destination.